 Brazil's Caixa halts IPO of its insurance unit - filing

-SAO PAULO, Sept 24 (Reuters) - Brazilian state-owned lender Caixa Economica Federal has decided to halt its plans for an initial public offering of its insurance unit Caixa Seguridade, according to a securities filing on Thursday.
+SAO PAULO, Sept 24 (Reuters) - Brazilian state-owned lender Caixa Economica Federal said on Thursday that it had indefinitely postponed plans for an initial public offering of its insurance unit Caixa Seguridade, the second time this year the high-profile deal has been put off.

-Controlling shareholder state bank Caixa Economica Federal was planning to raise more than 10 billion reais ($1.79 billion) in the offering by partially selling its stake.
+Caixa Economica Federal had been planning to raise more than 10 billion reais ($1.79 billion) in the offering by partially selling its stake.
+It would be one of Brazil's biggest IPOs of the year.

+An IPO by Caixa Seguridade was part of President Jair Bolsonaro's government attempt to reduce the Brazilian state's presence in the economy and raise money through asset sales.

+In March, Caixa Economica Federal had called off a previous effort to float the unit's shares amid concerns about the coronavirus pandemic impact on market conditions.

 ((carolina.mandl@thomsonreuters.com; +55 11 5644 7703; +55 11 97116-3806;))